grpc/proposal/L64-python-runtime-proto-parsing.md

 These functions will behave like normal `import` statements. `sys.path` will be used to search for `.proto` files.
 The path under which each particular `.proto` file was found will be passed to the protobuf parser as the root of the tree (equivalent to the `-I` flag of `protoc`).
 This means that a file located at `${SYS_PATH_ENTRY}/foo/bar/baz.proto` will result in the instantation of a module with the fully qualified name `foo.bar.baz_pb2`.
 Users are expected to have a directory structure mirroring their desired import structure.

+Users have reported that getting Protobuf paths to match Python import paths is quite tricky today using `protoc`.
+In the case of a failure to import, the library will print troubleshooting information alongside the error.

 ## Dependency Considerations

 gRPC makes a point not to incur a direct dependency on protocol buffers.
-As such, this feature will not add a hard dependency on the `protobuf` package.
+It is not the intent of this feature to change that.
 Instead, the implementations of these new functions will live in the `grpcio-tools` package, which necessarily *already* has a hard dependency on `protobuf`.
 If the `grpcio` package finds that `grpc_tools` is importable, it will do so and use the implementations found there to back the `protos` and `services` functions.
 Otherwise, it will raise a `NotImplementedError`.

 ## Implementation

 This proposal has been implemented [here](https://github.com/grpc/grpc/pull/21458).
 This implementation uses the C++ protobuf runtime already built into the `grpcio-tools` C extension to parse the protocol buffers and generate textual Python code in memory.
 This code is then used to [instantiate the modules](https://www.python.org/dev/peps/pep-0302/) to be provided to the calling application.

 ## Alternatives Considered